CPS-IT/myra-cloud-connector/Docs/Hooks.md

 a file via TYPO3 > Filelist to overwrite will trigger this hook.

-it loads also all processed files and clear them in MyraCloud.
+it loads also all processed files and clear them in Myra Cloud.